Drone photography has been the fastest growing photography trend in recent years.

 A pilot racks up hundreds of hours in a flight simulator before they get behind an actual wheel.
-They practise with flying exercises first before jumping into the deep end.
+They practice with flying exercises first before jumping into the deep end.

 Flying exercises are to be used to build up your confidence.
 They allow you to see what it feels like to fly the drone at a low altitude so a bad landing will not damage your device.

 Knowing how to use your drone effectively will stop any accidents and flyaways.
-Or at least minimise them.
+Or at least minimize them.
 It also ensures stunning images from your drone photography.

 Shooting Drone Photography

 Panoramas are a great way to show an entire landscape.
 What better way than to show the scenery from up in the air, where all 360° are available?

 Simply get the drone in the air, and yaw the drone around, capturing as you go.

 This is also a great way to show a subject that is a little too big for one single image.
 These images need to be stitched together in post-processing to create that stunning panorama.
 Read on for all the information you need.